A Look at The 7 Habits in My Morning Routine

 “How you start your day is how you live your day and how you live your day is how you live your life”

 So how do you want to live your life; in a rush or flustered?
 Or intentionally design a day that helps you be happy and productive.
 Living a life that you love.
 Today I want to specifically talk about your morning routine.
-(Next week it’s evening routine and I’ll link to it then).
+(Next week it’s evening routine, and the link’s here) and I’ll link to it then).

 I thought about the best way to bring you ideas on morning routines.
 I started research and note-writing.
 But the truth is, this is an area that fascinates me and I have been researching it on and off for a while for my morning routine.
 So today I’m bringing you the 7 habits that make up my morning routine.
 They work for me and they might inspire you too.